Last reviewed: 2026-05-31

 Why the category matters

-For licensed work you must use an HSE-licensed contractor — you can and should check their status against the published list of current licence holders before appointing anyone.
-The 14-day notification period (to the relevant enforcing authority, usually HSE, via form ASB5) also affects your timeline, so factor it into any project.
+For licensed work you must use a licensed contractor — licensed by HSE in Great Britain or HSENI in Northern Ireland, as applicable — and you can and should check their status against the published list of current licence holders before appointing anyone.
+The 14-day notification period (to the relevant enforcing authority — HSE in Great Britain, or HSENI in Northern Ireland) also affects your timeline, so factor it into any project.
 For non-licensed work, the worker still needs the right training, controls, air monitoring where appropriate, and safe disposal as hazardous waste.

 Is artex (textured coating) asbestos?